HypeCheck

 Based on: Whey Protein Isolate

-"electrolytes improve fluid retention by 15% over sports drinks and 40% over water" Partial
+"Electrolytes improve fluid retention 15% over sports drinks, 40% over water" Partial

-Electrolytes aid hydration, but specific percentages lack transparent citation.
+Electrolytes do support hydration, but these specific percentages lack transparent source citations.

 Based on: Sodium Citrate, Potassium Citrate, Trimagnesium Citrate